-Full-time or part-time undergraduate or postgraduate students can get up to £31,831 a year for support.
 This can be used to cover the costs of specialist equipment, a non-medical helper and more general costs you may have.

 There’s also a travel allowance available to cover any study related travel costs you may have due to your disability.
-This is assessed on a case by case basis.

 You can apply for Disabled Students’ Allowance if you have a disability under the Equality Act 2010 that affects your ability to study, such as a:

 - specific learning difficulty, for example dyslexia or ADHD

 - mental health condition, for example anxiety or depression

 - physical disability, for example if you have to use crutches, a wheelchair or a special keyboard

 - sensory disability, for example if you’re visually impaired, deaf or have a hearing impairment